teusH/MySense/README.md

 to be imported and to be switched on or off.
 Input plugins as for gas and dust (particle counts) will have a configurable sample time (time to get vales) and interval time (time (interval minus sample) to wait before the next sample).
 The MySense main loop has an own `interval` time within input plugin sensor values will be collected (sliding average from sample values) and push values to output channels.

+### Configuration of MySense MyCom (LoPy or WiPy)
+See for an example the file `Config.py`.
+Make sure useXXX and the *pins* are defined and wired correctly.

 ## Interaction data format
 Interaction with plugins and output channels is done in json datastructure: